lsfcin/isometric-perspective/README.md

 * Enter wall IDs (or use Attach UI if present) to link walls; they then follow transforms.
 * “Store and Use Preset” keeps / reuses adjustments for identical image filenames.

-Toolbar (Tiles layer) provides batch opacity adjust and flip.
+Toolbar (Tiles layer) provides:
+* Bring to Front / Send to Back (ordering)
+* Increase / Decrease Occlusion Opacity
+* Flip Selected Tiles

 Console helper (for debugging): `window.ISO_TILE_PRESETS` with `get / save(name) / apply(name) / del(name)`.